jameshughes89/cs102/src/site/assignments/huffman-codes/huffman-codes.rst

 ====

 The goal is to compress data such that they take up less space, but can be uncompressed without losing any information.
-Huffman Coding is used as the compression mechanism.
+Huffman Coding is to be used as the compression mechanism.
 The data will be compressed with an encoding process, and uncompressed with a decoding process.

 Objectives: